-Calculating your personal debt-to-income ratio is fast and easy with the right tools.
-Consolidated Credit is here to help with a free debt-to-income ratio calculator.
+Calculating your personal debt-to-income ratio is fast and easy with this free debt-to-income ratio calculator.
 Simply use your budget to fill in the numbers below and click “CALCULATE” to determine your personal DTI.
 If you’re not sure how to use DTI or what it means, there’s more information below the calculator.
 We recommend returning to this page to periodically check your debt ratio, particularly if there has been a recent change in your income or financial situation.

 Note: All values required below are monthly.
 If you receive income and/or make payments on a different schedule, determine how much you pay on a monthly basis to enter the values below.